-I know tomatoes aren't in season but, as I had the great privilege to work with about 20 fifth graders from St. Leo's School in Oakland and to do a cooking demo for them at our hospital's farmers market, I wanted to show them something they could make at home soon.
-In fact almost all of them promised they would go to my web site to make this salsa.
+I recently had the great privilege to do a cooking demonstration for fifth graders from St. Leo's School in Oakland, California, at our hospital's farmers market.
+I wanted to show them something they could make at home.
+In fact, almost all of them promised they would go to this website to make this salsa.
 What a great day it was.

 Many of them professed to help their moms and dads with all it takes to put meals on the table.
 But only a few are actually prepping fruits and vegetables yet.
 They certainly got a chance at school.

 Mollie Katzen, a friend of mine in recent years, is probably in the top ten cookbook authors of all time having started with the Moosewood Cookbook when I still had a beard, long hair, and Birkenstocks.

 Nate Oubre, one of our hospital's senior leaders, put on an apron and sliced and diced with me.
 The resulting salsa was oh so good.